TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 			- Option to relink each path in particular
 		- Even earlier should go Missing custom neon maps

+- Notice: the set of all assets used by all existent entities in the scene...
+	- ...does NOT equal the set of all USED images
+		- because flavours might have some set

 - preview could be done by a thread_local image & texture
 	- NO!
 Just store it inside editor so that it may be properly cleaned up
 	- a good test case for a pbo